umputun/tg-spam/README.md

 #### Disabling privacy mode

-In order to allow bot to listen for messages in group, you need to disable privacy mode.
-Send [BotFather](https://core.telegram.org/bots#6-botfather) the command `/setprivacy` and choose needed bot.
+In some cases, for example for private groups, bot has to have privacy mode disabled.
+In order to do that you need to send [BotFather](https://core.telegram.org/bots#6-botfather) the command `/setprivacy` and choose needed bot.
 Then choose `Disable`.
 Example of such conversation:

 ```
 Umputun: